dart-lang/site-www/src/faq.md

 ### Q. How are typed lists handled when compiled to JavaScript?

-JavaScript offers typed arrays that are compatible with Dart’s typed lists.
+JavaScript offers typed arrays compatible with Dart’s typed lists.
-The mapping is trivial—for example,
+The mapping is trivial: `Float32List` becomes a `Float32Array`.
-Float32List becomes a Float32Array.
-The one exception today is that dart2js does not support 64-bit integers and thus does not support Int64List or Uint64List.
-Dart code compiled via dart2js results in a runtime exception if either of those lists is used.
+One exception exists: the production JavaScript compiler does not support 64-bit integers: `Int64List` or `Uint64List`.
+Compiling Dart code with either of those lists results in a runtime exception.

 [ppwsize]: https://work.j832.com/2012/11/excited-to-see-dart2js-minified-output.html
 [package:js]: {{site.pub-pkg}}/js
-[dart2js]: /tools/dart2js
 [dart compile]: /tools/dart-compile
 [dart analyze]: /tools/dart-analyze
 [dartdevc]: /tools/dartdevc